 The low-church Reformers (all of them, by my definition) stripped away preparatory rites because they believed that the power of sacraments rests on God’s word, and that alone.
 If a minister is ordained to a ministry of word and sacrament, why does he need to go through what looks like re-ordination every time he leads the Eucharist?
 He doesn’t need to wash his hands, because Jesus has already set him apart by the laying on of hands; he was vested at ordination.
 If Jesus promises to wash us at the font, we don’t need to bless the water.
 We only have to believe him.
 Jesus promises to give himself to us at his table.
 We should trust him, take, and eat.
 To the Reformers, the Latin Mass didn’t take God at his word.
 Surrounding the sacraments with elaborate preparatory rites manifested distrust in God’s promise, which means distrust in the potency of sacraments (emphasis in bolding added -ed.).

-Earlier today, Gabe Martini wrote a good response to Leithart’s piece, but I wanted to add in my few cents, especially focusing on this issue of what, exactly, is the purpose of the liturgical rites in which the sacraments are expressed and administered.
+Earlier today, a contributor wrote a good response to Leithart’s piece, but I wanted to add in my few cents, especially focusing on this issue of what, exactly, is the purpose of the liturgical rites in which the sacraments are expressed and administered.